lucabianco78/jupman/README.md

 # General Info

-Tou can reach me [at this page](http://www.fmach.it/CRI/info-generali/organizzazione/Biologia-computazionale/BIANCO-LUCA).
+The contacts to reach me can be found [at this page](http://www.fmach.it/CRI/info-generali/organizzazione/Biologia-computazionale/BIANCO-LUCA).

 ## Timetable